MD & A

 Liquidity ratios

-On 31 December 2022, the Company had a similar liquidity ratio, 0.35 times, as the last year.
-The Company has made credit facility agreements with 2 financial institutions which are the same financial institutions that provide long-term loans which the Company has used financial services from both financial institutions for many years.
-Due to a good relationship and both financial institutions have well knowledge and understanding of the compressor industry.
-Both financial institutions continue to support the Company in using credit as working capital for their continued business operations.
+On 31 December 2023, the Company had a liquidity ratio of 0.24 times, a decrease from that of last year.
+The Company has made credit facility agreements with 2 financial institutions which are the same financial institutions that provide long-term loans which the Company has used financial services from for many years.
+Due to a good relationship and good of the compressor industry, both financial institutions continue to support the Company in using credit as working capital for continued business operations.

 Average inventory turnover and average inventory period

-On 31 December 2022, the average inventory turnover of the Company is 4.51 times which worse than last year.
-The average inventory period was 80 days.
+On 31 December 2023, the average inventory turnover of the Company is 3.16 times which is lower than 4.51 of last year.
+The average inventory period increased from 80 day to 114 days.

 Gross Profit Margin

-On 31 December 2022, the gross profit margin of the Company is (1.08%) which worse than last year which was 2.31%.
-This was due to continuously increasing cost of raw materials.
+On 31 December 2023, the gross profit margin of the Company is 1.87% which was better than last year which was a loss of 1.08%.
+This was due to continuously reduced the manufacturing cost and other expenses.

 Net Profit Margin

-On 31 December 2022, the net profit margin of the Company is (13.17%) which was worse than last year at (7.81%).
+On 31 December 2023, the net profit margin of the Company is (38.85%) which was lower than last year at (13.17%).
 The Company is in the process of adjusting the strategy and future operating plans and looking for a new opportunity for additional funding sources.

 Debt to Equity ratio

-On 31 December 2022, the debt-to-equity ratio of the Company is 6.74 times comparted to the last years which was 12.39 times.
-The Company has higher current liabilities compare to current assets at Bath 3,551 million (subsidiaries: Bath 3,905 million) and total accumulated loss at Bath 3,519 million (subsidiaries: Bath 2,603 million).
+On 31 December 2023, the debt-to-equity ratio of the Company is 8.57 times comparted to the last years which was 6.74 times.
+The Company has higher current liabilities compare to current assets at Bath 3,941.7 million baht (subsidiaries: baht 3,905 million baht) and total accumulated loss of 4,442 million (subsidiaries: 4,144 million baht).

 Credit Policy